shlinkio/php-coding-standard/README.md

 # Shlink coding standard

+> [!NOTE]
+> This project is no longer supported, since all Shlink PHP projects are now linted and formatted with [Mago](https://mago.carthage.software).

 This repository provides a [PHP_CodeSniffer](https://github.com/PHPCSStandards/PHP_CodeSniffer) ruleset with the rules used by shlink PHP projects.

 ## Usage